my-language-skills/simple-metadata/readme.txt

 == Changelog ==

 = 1.3 =
-ADDITIONS:
-Internationalization
+* ADDITIONS: Internationalization
-REMOVED:
-Auto update from github
+* REMOVED: Auto update from github
-ENHANCEMENTS:
-Modification admin panel, front page type of site older
+* ENHANCEMENTS: Modification admin panel, front page type of site older
-BUGFIXES:
-Bug button in post metaboxes
-no-type post were not set properly
+* BUGFIXES: Bug button in post metaboxes; no-type post were not set properly

 = 1.2.1 =
-ENHANCEMENTS
-Make in corect order the admin panel.
+* ENHANCEMENTS: Make in corect order the admin panel.
 Change name site-meta in home page

 = 1.2 =
-ADDITIONS:
-Add new plugins : simple-metadata-annotation
-Add new functionality to auto upload with plugin-uptdate-checker
+* ADDITIONS: Add new plugins : simple-metadata-annotation; Add new functionality to auto upload with plugin-uptdate-checker

 = 1.1 =
-Integration with add-ons was significantly increased.
+* ADDITIONS: Integration with add-ons was significantly increased.
 Some new properties were added for all possible post types.
 Plugin now supports network-wide applied options

 = 1.0 =
-Initial release.
+* Initial release.

 == Upgrade Notice ==

+= 1.3 =

+== Disclaimers ==

+The Simple metadata is supplied "as is" and all use is at your own risk.